Distributionally Linearizable Data Structures: Distributional Linearizability for Concurrent Relaxed Queues

 \subsection{Application to Concurrent Relaxed Queues}

-\paragraph{Description.} We wish to implement a concurrent data structure with queue-like semantics, so that a dequeue always removes an element which is among the $O(m \log m)$ oldest elements in the queue, w.h.p.
-We assume we are given a set of $m$ linearizable priority queues such that each supports $\lit{Add} (e, p)$, $\lit{DeleteMin}$, $\lit{ReadMin}$, where $p$ is the priority of the element, and $\lit{ReadMin}$ returns the element with smallest priority in the priority queue, but does not remove it.
+\paragraph{Description.} We wish to implement a concurrent data structure with queue like semantics, so that we have guarantees on the rank of dequeued elements.
+We assume we are given a set of $n$ linearizable priority queues such that each supports $\lit{Add} (e, p)$, $\lit{DeleteMin}$, $\lit{ReadMin}$, where $p$ is the priority of the element, and $\lit{ReadMin}$ returns the element with smallest priority in the priority queue, but does not remove it.
 We also assume that each processor $i$ has access to a clock $\id{Clock}_i$ which gives an absolute time, and which are consistent amongst all the processors, that is, if processor $i$ reads $\id{Clock}_i$ in the linearization before processor $j$ reads $\id{Clock}_j$, then processor $i$'s value is smaller.
 Such an assumption is realistic; recent Intel processors support the RDTSC hardware operation, which provides this functionality for cores on the same socket.

 The procedure, given formally in Algorithm \ref{algo:approx-queue}, is similar to our approximate counter.
 To enqueue, a thread reads the wall clock, chooses a random priority queue, and adds the element to that priority queue with priority given by the time.
 To dequeue, we choose two random priority queues, find the one having a higher priority element on top, and delete from that priority queue.
 In case two processes enqueue to the same priority queue concurrently, their clock values will ensure a consistent ordering, handled by the internal implementation of the priority queues.